alhajee/ckan/doc/contributing/frontend/javascript-module-tutorial.rst

 Building a JavaScript Module
 ============================

-CKAN makes heavy use of modules to add additional functionality to the page.
+FMLD makes heavy use of modules to add additional functionality to the page.
 Essentially all a module consists of is an object with an ``.initialize()`` and ``.teardown()`` method.